For loops and range()

 Iterating over lists

-Now let's move on to something more practical.
+Now something more practical.
 Imagine you have a list of Monday's subjects and you want to display them numbered, like in a real timetable.
 You can use for together with a counter variable:

 Result: